Enel X

 E17

-Charger shows E17 and stops charging; app may indicate ‘load management error’ or ‘DLM communication fault’ for dynamic load management setups.
+Charger shows E17 and stops charging; the app may indicate ‘load management error’ or ‘DLM communication fault’ for dynamic load management setups.

 Dynamic Load Management (DLM) Communication Failure